skadistats/clarity/README.md

 ##### News

 I made a formal 2.0 release from the latest snapshot.
 There have not been bug reports for quite some time, so I decided to mark the current state as 2.0.
-Work on version 2.1, with Source 2 support, will start now.
+Work on version 2.1, with Source 2 support, has started.

+Current status regarding Source 2:

+- reading info: working
+- processing gameevents: working
+- stringtables: working
+- combat log: working
+- DT-classes: in progress
+- entities: not at all

 # Replay Data